Skoll Foundation: Skoll Centre for Social Entrepreneurship at the University of Oxford

 In 2003, the foundation donated $7.5M to the Saïd Business School at Oxford University to establish the Skoll Centre for Social Entrepreneurship.
 The center studies and promotes socially purposed businesses and hosts a one-year MBA programme in social entrepreneurship.
 The grant also funded an endowed lectureship, program director, visiting fellows, five MBA student fellowships, visiting fellows, and the annual Skoll World Forum on Social Entrepreneurship.
 The Skoll Centre's activities concentrate on educating social change leaders, practical research and convening leaders in the social change field.

 Skoll World Forum

-The annual Skoll World Forum assembles social entrepreneurship leaders at the Said Business School at to discuss solutions to social challenges.
+The annual Skoll World Forum assembles social entrepreneurship leaders at the Said Business School to discuss solutions to social challenges.
 The foundation held its first forum in 2004.
-Attendance was roughly 1200 as of the 2019 Forum, and the delegates represented around 80 countries.
+Attendance was roughly 1,200 as of the 2019 Forum, and the delegates represented around 80 countries.
 The event facilitates impact investing.

+In 2026, the event attracted thousands of philanthropists and social entrepreneurs, and artificial intelligence was a prominent topic of discussion.
+Comedian Trevor Noah discussed AI with Noubar Afeyan, co-founder and chairman of Moderna.